Sytex131/LICENSE.txt/README.md

 #license.txt

-📌 LICENSE.txt (Örnek İçerik)
+📌 LICENSE.txt

-Bu mod tamamen TahsinAyaz Bulut tarafından yapılmıştır.
+Bu mod/texturepack tamamen Sytex131 tarafından yapılmıştır.

 İzinsiz olarak:
 - Kopyalanamaz
 - Başka platformlara yüklenemez
-- Modpack'lere eklenemez
 - Kodları veya içerikleri kullanılamaz

 Her hakkı saklıdır.
 Bu mod yalnızca geliştirici tarafından kullanılabilir.

 ---

-This mod is fully created by TahsinAyaz Bulut.
+This mod/texturepack is fully created by Sytex131.

 You MAY NOT:
 - Copy or redistribute it
 - Upload it elsewhere
-- Include it in modpacks
 - Use any part of the code or assets

 All rights reserved.
 This mod is for the developer's personal use only.